kinngh/gengis-mimi/docs/architecture.md

 Standalone mode opens one writer.
 Cluster mode uses independently owned shard prefixes.
 The gateway places a whole namespace on a fixed shard and forwards reads to that shard's active writer.
 Each namespace query therefore obtains its snapshot at the owner, with no asynchronously refreshed reader replica involved.

+A cached read at that owner can use its durable snapshot without a new object-store freshness check for each query.
+Cache misses and waiting for a commit can still add storage latency.
+This keeps read coordination simple while concentrating a shard's query traffic on one worker.

 A standby opens SlateDB only after winning the ownership CAS.
 The open fences the old writer before the standby starts serving.
 Worker HTTP admission also checks the lease deadline and SlateDB status.
 See [cluster deployment](cluster.md).

+Independent indexing/query workers are planned, not present tiers.
+An external indexer cannot open another writer on the same prefix without fencing the owner.
+It needs a job and publication protocol; independent readers additionally need committed revision selection and pending-change coverage.
+Those changes must preserve the current snapshot and read-after-write semantics.

 Atomicity is within a batch and namespace.
 There are no cross-shard transactions, and a paginated scan consists of separate snapshots.
 A [backup export](backups.md) pins one snapshot for its entire stream.